 Grab a Samosa

 Samosa is a favorite snack of every Indian and one of the best monsoon foods in India.
-A gastronomical delight, savour this item whenever you want but you know this as well, a samosa tastes the best while it’s raining.
-Don’t forget to have some masala chai with it, to wash down those samosas.
-Did you know Samosa has it’s origins in the Middle East and Central Asia?
-Yes, there are several Indian dishes with international origins.
+A gastronomical delight, savour this item whenever you want but a samosa tastes the best while it’s raining.

 Corn On The Cob

 When you are stuck inside your house on a rainy day and want to make something really quick (not Maggi), then it should be a plate of khichdi.
-The monsoon breeze will definitely make your khichadi more aromatic.
-With a dollop of ghee, papad, and some pickle, khichdi is the one easy, yet tasty meal to have this season.
+The monsoon breeze will definitely make your khichdi more aromatic.
+With a dollop of ghee, papad, and some pickle, khichdi is an one easy, yet a full fledged tasty meal.

 A person with a sweet tooth doesn’t need a reason to gorge on some twisted jalebis.
 But when you actually have a reason to relish this mouthwatering delicacy, then you should not miss out at all.
 The hot fried jalebis with rabdi is a treat to try this rainy season.

-So, now you know what to gorge on, when the season is full of thunder and lightning.
-The monsoon food in India will surely keep you delighted throughout the season.
-Happy monsoon folks!
+So, now you know what to gorge on when the season is full of thunder and lightning.
+Till we meet again, happy monsoon folks!